captionpoint/captionpoint-plays/S-PARADOX-SCRATCH.md

 ---

 Future me simply sends present me a message and I know which businesses and ideas to invest in.
 It is still a free market, no matter how many bills our wannabe Socialist government passes.

 ---

----

 ## AVA:
 If I have to explain actual Social ism one more-

+---

-S & SLOANE (at the same time)
+## S & SLOANE (at the same time):
 Babe, 	just don’t-

 ---

 ## S: